Skip to Content

 Saroj cute gay guy from Bangkok tells us about gay life in Thailand

 I love the gay scene of Silom Soi 4.
-Stranger is my favourite bar to hang out.
+Stranger is my favorite bar to hang out.
 I love the music they play as well as the drag shows.
 Since Drag Race Thailand started in 2018, Stranger Bar has become the #1 gay hangout in Bangkok because all the famous drag queens frequently hang out and perform here.
 Many of my friends work or DJ here, so it's like one big happy family for me.

 In terms of gay clubs, I love DJ Station, which is just around the corner at Silom Soi 2.
 In my opinion, it's the hottest gay club in Bangkok.
 They've just completed a big refurb, turning the entire road (of Silom Soi 2) into one big gay entertainment complex with DJ Station and several bars and chillout areas.